Anemia and Iron Needs in Dialysis

 - Have restless leg syndrome — an uncomfortable tingling or crawling feeling in your legs

 "Iron deficiency anemia" means anemia because of too little iron in the body.
-Iron is important in many ways.
-It is a mineral needed for overall good health and healthy blood cells.
+Iron is an important mineral needed for overall good health and healthy blood cells.
 Iron helps your body make hemoglobin, which is found in red blood cells.
 When there is not enough iron, red blood cells won't have enough hemoglobin to carry oxygen.

 - Blood loss from accidents, surgery, stomach ulcers, kidney or bladder tumors, cancer or polyps in the intestines or other causes